sonic-net/SONiC/doc/mgmt/Management Framework.md

 * Place the main YANG modules under sonic-mgmt-framework/models/yang directory.
 	* By placing YANG module in this directory, on the next build, OpenAPI YAML (swagger spec) is generated for the YANG.
+	* If t
+	*
-	* If there is YANG which is augmenting the main YANG module, this augmenting YANG should also be placed in sonic-mgmt-framework/models/yang directory itself.
+	* here is YANG which is augmenting the main YANG module, this augmenting YANG should also be placed in sonic-mgmt-framework/models/yang directory itself.
 * Place all dependent YANG modules which are imported into the main YANG module such as submodules or YANGs which define typedefs, etc under sonic-mgmt-framework/models/yang/common directory.
 	* By placing YANG module in this directory, OpenAPI YAML (swagger spec) is not generated for the YANG modules, but the YANGs placed under sonic-mgmt-framework/models/yang can utilize or refer to types, and other YANG constraints from the YANG modules present in this directory.
 	* Example: ietf-inet-types.yang which mainly has typedefs used by other YANG models and generally we won't prefer having a YAML for this YANG, this type of YANG files can be placed under sonic-mgmt-framework/models/yang/common.